Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to northern California, east to western Montana.

-Habitat: Moist woods, low to mid-elevations.
+Habitat: Moist woods, low elevations to the subalpine.

 Conservation Status: Not of concern

 Low sub-shrub from widely spreading rhizomes, the stem erect, 5-20 cm. tall, largely herbaceous, greenish to reddish, leafless or bracteate below.

 True leaves in a terminal whorl, elliptic or ovate-elliptic, sub-sessile, 2-8 cm. long, green on the upper surface, paler and glaucous beneath.

 Flowers in a pedunculate, greatly condensed and semi-capitate cyme, subtended by 4 white, pinkish- or purplish-tinged, broadly to narrowly ovate bracts 1-2 cm. long; sepals 4, very small; petals 4, 1-1.5 mm. long, greenish-white, often purplish-tinged.